 Which is why it’s so unfortunate and maddening that not only is the Browns franchise owned by a person in Randy Lerner who so plainly doesn’t even like to be in Cleveland himself, it’s also managed by one in Mike Holmgren who doesn’t want to be here either, and can barely conceal his disdain for the place.
 It’s naturally hard enough to assemble enough of the select few who are fit to be Cleveland Browns, but how isn’t it impossible for an organization headed by two guys who themselves lack such an important fundamental characteristic?

 Which of course also gets to how unfortunate and maddening it is that Lerner let Holmgren run off a head coach in Eric Mangini who not only was plainly the first decent head coach this franchise had seen in a decade, but also, and surely not coincidentally, is a person who actually likes being here, and still makes his home here, despite being a Connecticut native.
-And not only that, but also that Mangini was a head coach whose core philosophy essentially guaranteed that only the right kind of person would end up a Cleveland Brown (“those to whom football is important” is us in all the ways that are good, not to mention the rest), and bravely and consistently made far-sighted moves in furtherance of that philosophy.
+And not only that, but also that Mangini was a head coach whose core philosophy helped to ensure that the right folks would end up Browns (“those to whom football is important” is us in all the ways that are good, not to mention the rest), and bravely and consistently made far-sighted moves in furtherance of that philosophy.

 When some poor muggle like Manningham goes flapping about Cleveland like earlier this week, all we can do is think of all this and shrug.